olivia-lin/DSCI_522_Income_Prediction/README.md

 Script to load the dataset: [R script](https://github.com/UBC-MDS/DSCI_552_Income_Prediction/tree/master/scripts)

 ## Research Question
-Our research proposal for this project is to determine what are the strongest attributes to determine a salary greater than $50,000.
-This will be a predictive question.
+Our research proposal for this project is to determine, *what are the strongest attributes to determine a salary greater than $50,000?* This will be a predictive question.

 ## Plan
 - load the dataset into R